Set Up and Manage Shared Spaces (For Admins)

 Collaboration Permissions

 Important: Shared Spaces is fully opt-in.
 Collaboration features are disabled by default.
-You must explicitly enable each permission before users can access Shared Spaces, collaborate externally, or invite guests.
+You must explicitly enable each permission before users can access Shared Spaces or collaborate externally.

 You can manage shared spaces permissions in Settings > Users.